Warum Kokosnektar gesünder ist als Industriezucker

 • Amino acids : All nine essential amino acids – important for muscles, cells and the immune system

-Amino acids – the building blocks of life
+Amino acids – The building blocks of life

 Coconut nectar contains all nine essential amino acids that our body cannot produce itself.